ipfs/js-ipfs-repo-migrations/README.md

 #### Architecture of migrations

-All migrations are placed in `/migrations` folder.
-Each folder there represents one migration that follows migration API.
+All migrations are placed in the `/migrations` folder.
+Each folder there represents one migration that follows the migration API.

-All migrations are collected in `/migrations/index.js`, which should not be edited manually is it is regenerated on every run of `jsipfs-migrations add` (or the manual changes should follow same style of modifications).
+All migrations are collected in `/migrations/index.js`, which should not be edited manually.
+It is regenerated on every run of `jsipfs-migrations add` (manual changes should follow the same style of modifications).
-**The order of migrations is important and the migrations have to be sorted in the growing order**.
+**The order of migrations is important and migrations must be sorted in ascending order**.

-Each migration has to follow this API.
-It has to export object in its `index.js` that has following properties:
+Each migration must follow this API.
+It must export an object in its `index.js` that has following properties:

- * `version` (int) - Number that represents the version into which will be the repo migrated to (eq. `migration-8` will move the repo into version 8).
+ * `version` (int) - Number that represents the version which the repo will migrate to (eg. `migration-8` will move the repo to version 8).
  * `description` (string) - Brief description of what the migrations does.
- * `migrate` (function) - Function that on execution will perform the migration, see signature of this function bellow.
+ * `migrate` (function) - Function that performs the migration (see signature of this function below)
- * `revert` (function) - If defined then this function will be used to revert the migration to previous version.
+ * `revert` (function) - If defined then this function will revert the migration to the previous version.
 Otherwise it is assumed that it is not possible to revert this migration.

 ##### `migrate(repoPath, isBrowser)`